top of page

 2. Scan for codes and save the report (freeze-frame if available).

-3. Schedule an inspection and expect to pay diagnostic time for an end-play measurement; bring this bulletin number (25-NA-307) to the service writer.
+3. Schedule an inspection for an end-play measurement; bring this bulletin number (25-NA-307) to the service writer.
+(Edited- there have been reports of inspections covered at no cost)

 4. Ask for the measured end-play value on the repair order and compare to spec (0.084–0.316 mm / 0.0033–0.0124 in).